-The WORLD Policy Analysis Center aims to compile and make comparable different types of data for all countries’ equity and anti-discrimination policies.
+The WORLD Policy Analysis Center aims to create quantitatively comparable measures for all countries’ approaches to ensuring equality and non-discrimination for different groups.
 Foundational to this effort is an analysis of constitutional rights around the globe.

 Governments establish human rights through national and sub-national legislation, targeted programs and policies, and national constitutions.
 Among these tools, constitutions fulfill several unique and important functions:

 Constitutions often outline broad rights that require complementary legislation or policies to be fully effective.
-For example, legislation that guarantees secondary school will be free helps realize the constitutional right to education.
+For example, legislation that guarantees free secondary school helps realize the constitutional right to education.
 Nevertheless, constitutions’ critical role in formally establishing countries’ fundamental values makes them an important unit of analysis on their own.

-WORLD’s analysis was designed with two goals in mind: 1) to understand the evolution of economic, social, civil, and political rights over time, and 2) to evaluate the extent to which constitutions guarantee equal rights across a wide range of human domains.
-Beyond the many normative reasons to care about these rights, they are also embedded within numerous international agreements, such as the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social, and Cultural Rights.
-Additionally, within the past several decades, the global community has aimed to strengthen the individual rights of members of historically marginalized groups through a series of widely adopted treaties specifically focused on these populations.
+WORLD’s analysis was designed with two goals in mind: 1) to evaluate the extent to which constitutions guarantee equal rights across a wide range of human domains; and 2) to understand the evolution of economic, social, and equal rights over time.
+Beyond their normative importance, equal rights are embedded within numerous international agreements, such as the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social, and Cultural Rights.
+Additionally, within the past few decades, the global community has aimed to strengthen the individual rights of members of historically marginalized groups through a series of widely ratified treaties specifically focused on these populations.

 In order to evaluate the level of protection afforded under constitutions we recorded the quality of the language used to describe rights.

 Constitutional articles that unambiguously protected a right or phrased its implementation as a duty or obligation of the state were coded as guaranteed rights.
 We also coded a guarantee when constitutions declared violations of particular rights to be prohibited or illegal.